-The width of the river opposite One Tree Point, towards the east and north.
-Battery required at is however, about 5000 wards, and an enemy's vessel might take up a position.
-Kangaroo Bluff. east, is, however, about 5000 yards, and an enemy's vessel might take up a position where she would be so far both from Alexandra Battery and Queen's Battery, that whilst she might greatly injure the town by her shells, the chance of her being herself damaged by the fire of the batteries would be comparatively small.
+The width of the river opposite One Tree Point, towards the east and north- Battery required at east, is, however, about 5000 yards, and an enemy's vessel might take up a position Kangaroo Bluff. where she would be so far both from Alexandra Battery and Queen's Battery, that whilst she might greatly injure the town by her shells, the chance of her being herself damaged by the fire of the batteries would be comparatively small.
 It should be observed that the town covering a large area, every shell fired into it would probably take effect, whilst the vessel being a small object is less likely to be hit at distant range.
-I therefore recommend that a battery should be placed on the eastern shore of the river, at Kangaroo Bluff, a point about 4000 yards from One Tree Roint, and nearly 3000 yards from Queen's Battery.
+I therefore recommend that a battery should be placed on the eastern shore of the river, at Kangaroo Bluff, a point about 4000 yards from One Tree Point, and nearly 3000 yards from Queen's Battery.
 A vessel, lying off the eastern shore in the position before referred to, would thus be under fire from Kangaroo Bluff, at a range of about 2000 yards and under; whilst, if she approached within the line between Kangaroo Bluff and One Tree Point, she would first be under a cross-fire from the batteries on both those points, and then under a converging fire, at a range of about 2000 yards, from all three batteries.

-It is generally acknowledged, however, that, in a perfectly clear channel, a Torpedoes should be vessel steaming at full speed may run past batteries with comparatively little risk; placed between Macquarie Point an it would thus be possible for an enemy's ship to run rapidly up the river to a point Montagu Point. to northward of the defences, whence she might throw shells into the town without being exposed to the fire of the batteries.
+It is generally acknowledged, however, that, in a perfectly clear channel, a Torpedoes should be el steaming at full speed may run past batteries with comparatively little risk; placed between Macquarie Point and -vessel steaming at full speed may run past batteries with comparatively little risk;; it would thus be possible for an enemy's ship to run rapidly up the river to a point to northward of the defences, whence she might throw shells into the town without being exposed to the fire of the batteries.
 To prevent this, I recommend that two lines of electro-contact torpedoes, flanked by Queen's Battery, be placed on a line, which is about 1100 yards in length, between Macquarie Point and Montagu Point.
 These torpedoes should be of the simplest description, and, as in other Australian Colonies, they could be worked by an officer of the Telegraph Department.